 You may have had granita before—a crunchy frozen dessert that also can be served as a palate cleanser between courses of a heavier meal.
-It is the ultimate refreshing treat—intensely flavored ice crystals that cool you down on a hot summer’s day.
-And it’s easy to make at home.
+It is the ultimate refreshing treat—intensely flavored ice crystals that cool you down when it’s hot hot hot outside.
+And it’s easy to make in your freezer at home.

 Granita—or granita siciliana–is found throughout Italy though it hails from Sicily.
 It is related to sorbet and Italian ice, although it is usually more crystalline in texture.
 Its consistency varies from region to region and can range from coarse to smooth.
 Its texture is unlike ice cream, which is creamier, or sorbet, which is more compact.